rderooy/dosbox-x-wiki/Home.md

 ### Running and configuring DOSBox-X

-Once you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
+After you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
 You will see an emulated DOS command line inside the DOSBox-X window within a few seconds.
 Unlike MS-DOS, where you usually see either C:\> or A:\> as the DOS prompt when it finished booting, at the beginning you will get a Z:\> when DOSBox-X loads.
 This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS Compatible environment.
 These are DOSBox-X's emulated DOS's external commands.
 You can check the **DOSBox-X's supported commands** sections below for more information about them.

 If you want to access other drives such as the C: drive, you have to make your directories available as drives in DOSBox-X.  There are two ways to do this: